 Does a fruit taste its sweetest when it is forbidden?
 Is that which is prohibited always the most pleasurable?
 In this passionate and perceptive collection, Tatiana de Rosnay paints a portrait of the most forbidden of loves, in many different shades—sometimes tragic, sometimes humorous, sometimes heartfelt, always with a dry wit and unflinching authenticity.
 A PARIS AFFAIR is an enjoyable “undressing” of intimate delights, where laughter mingles with compassion and the heartbeats of illicit desire.—St. Martin’s Press,2015

 A Paris Affair is a collection of short essays about married Parisians, in their early thirty, who have at least two small children and have or are a cheating spouse.
 The essays do not go into the reasoning for the affairs, nor follow the couples in the aftermath of their discovery.

-The theme or overall lesson of the novel seems to be; ‘hey your husband will cheat, eh’.
-The stories are well written and each have an interesting storytelling style, but with no real conclusion or point, they all left me with a feeling of hopelessness towards romance and marriage. —Borrow it
+The theme or overall lesson of the novel seems to be is, “Hey your husband will cheat, eh, what can you do?”.
+The stories are well written and each have an interesting storytelling style, but with no real conclusion or point, they left me with a feeling of hopelessness towards romance and marriage. —Borrow it